studiociodo/thebomb-random-numbers/README.md

-# thebomb-random-numbers
-Arduino-Based Random number generator
+# Arduino-Based Random number generator

 The simplest and most effective gift for a Teacher:
 They have a problem to choose a student for question and select it randomly,